Aiming High for the future

 The SMART (Science, Maths and Real Technology) program mixes entertainment and education in demonstration based science shows.
 Teachers appreciate the curriculum links, pupils love the exciting demonstrations and Uni students develop their communication skills whilst presenting the shows.

 The Girls' Choices Summer School and LIVE IT! (for boys) programs are five-day residential experiences for Year 9 students from equity target groups across NSW.
-The programs are designed to inspire students to build upon their potential to succeed in years 10, 11 and 12, Throughout the week students participate in a program of actitivies, lectures, workshops and industry visits, all designed to reinforce the importance of furthed education and expose them to the wide range of study and career options that exist for HSC graduates.
+The programs are designed to inspire students to build upon their potential to succeed in Years 10, 11 and 12.
+Throughout the week students participate in a program of activities, lectures, workshops and industry visits, all designed to reinforce the importance of further education and expose them to the wide range of study and career options that exist for HSC graduates.

 Other programs aimed at the later high school years include MAN (Mentoring for AspiratioN), which was developed in conjunction with Callaghan College, and HSC Coach, which provides students with digital access to high-quality, annually updated, course-specific HSC expertise.